SlugBot/web/guide.md

 * The `botAdmin` role can be set to allow with this role access to SlugBot admin commands without needing to give them the server administrator permission.
 * the `streamer` role works in conjunction with SlugBots twitch stream notifications.
 Any member with this role will have their streams linked in a set

-## Setting Roles to be Given when a Member Reaches a Certain Level:
+## Setting Roles to be Given when a Member Reaches a Certain Level
 SlugBot can be used to give members roles to members who have been active in the server and reached a specific level.
 This can be done using the `!roleatlevel` command.
 To add a role to be given at level use the format `!roleatlevel add <role> <level> [sendNotification?]`.
 The optional argument `sendnotification` requires either true or false to state whether a notification should be sent telling the member they have gained the role upon reaching the required level.

 Example: `!roleatlevel add Trusted 10 true`